xchelcd/ComputerVision/README.md

 Play this game with the computer, use your hands to make rock, paper, scissors, ok or a negative answer

 ## Virtual drawing
-Use a pen with green cap to write in the screen.
+Use a pen with green cap to write in the screen. </br>
-Raise your hand-left to stop drawing
+Raise your hand-left to stop drawing</br>
-Take a screenshot
+Take a screenshot</br>
-Change color to paint
+Change color to paint</br>
-Change thickness to paint/erase
+Change thickness to paint/erase</br>
-Records a drawing video
+Records a drawing video</br>
 Put the contours of a image